 We are increasingly connected in a global world.
 In your GRS program, you’ll gain a comprehensive understanding of the natural resource systems and the surrounding socio-economic context from a holistic perspective.
 GRS allows you to select a resource specialization and apply it to a specific global regional context.
 This develops your cross-cultural sensitivity through cultural understanding.

-Offering you a deeply customized course of study, GRS grants you the flexibility to design your own curriculum to gain the skills and knowledge that you want, building your degree out across the sciences, social sciences and humanities.
-This systems-wide approach represents interdisciplinary thinking at its best — and that’s such a valuable mindset for the future that lies ahead.
-GRS also develops your cross-cultural sensitivity through language and cultural training, as well as through significant time spent studying or volunteering abroad.
-You will graduate the program with a sophisticated international understanding, well-developed problem-solving competencies, and a sense of your place as a partner in creating a sustainable world.
+Offering you a highly customized course of study, GRS grants you the flexibility to co-design your curriculum to gain the skills and knowledge that you want, building your degree across the sciences and humanities.
+You will also have the opportunity to gain hands-on learning experience, both locally and abroad, through exchange programs, global seminars, self-directed studies, and resource-related internships.
+This systems-wide approach represents interdisciplinary thinking at its best — providing you with a valuable mindset for the future that lies ahead.
+You will graduate from the program with a well-rounded understanding of the world, problem-solving competencies, and a sense of place towards creating a sustainable and equitable world.

-As an interdisciplinary Global Resource Systems student, your first-year science courses might look like this:
+As an interdisciplinary Global Resource Systems student in Global Health, your courses might look like this:

 Dual Degree with Master of Management

 If you’re thinking of taking your Global Resource Systems degree to another level — or into the business arena — you may want to apply for the Bachelor of Science (Global Resource Systems) – Master of Management Dual Degree.
 Please note: admission to this program is primarily available to students coming directly out of high school.
 Depending on enrolment, the UBC Sauder School of Business may release a limited number of spaces on a competitive basis to students who are going into their third year at UBC (or those who are transferring to UBC for their third year).
 Learn more about this dual-degree program option and the application process in the Faculty of Commerce and Business Administration section of the UBC Academic Calendar.